yorek/azure-script/README.md

 ### Development Enviroment

-In this Alpha stage it is strongly recommended that you use virtualenv to setup a isolated environment:
+If you want to help in developing Azure Script compiler, is strongly recommended that you use virtualenv to setup a isolated environment:

 	virtualenv env --python=<path_to_python_3>